Saint-Gotthard: Ideal for high-security vaults

 The imposing natural barrier that surrounds Central Switzerland proved itself not only in the Middle Ages.
 Between 1937 and 1941, the Swiss system of military defences known as ‘Réduit’ emerged in the Alps.
 The Saint-Gotthard Massif was at its very heart.
 The fortress retreat, with its military bunkers, became the epitome of Swiss resistance to the German Third Reich in the Second World War.
 The inhabitants of the cantons would also go on to be protected by the Alps during a potential Soviet attack on the country’s northern border over the course of the subsequent Cold War.

 The bunkers that still exist in the Gotthard region today have lost none of their impregnable protective function.
 Among other things, they serve as a storage facility for valuable items.
-Three of the total number of six Swiss Gold Safe storage vaults are located there.
+Three of the total number of six Swiss Gold Safe storage vaults are located there – experts refer to these as the Gotthard-Vaults.
 They can only be reached from the north via the Axenstrasse and the Seelisberg tunnel, which provides additional security.
 The Gotthard Pass connects the areas that are to the north and the south of the Alps.
 It is subject to the full control of the Swiss authorities.

 What Is Special About the Gotthard Region?